A customs officer in a gray uniform inspects a black suitcase while a man in a gray hoodie watches.

 Dubai airport drug test: the short answer (UAE airport drug screening explained)

-A Dubai airport drug test is a secondary inspection procedure conducted by UAE customs and Dubai Police at the international arrivals area, applied to a selected subset of passengers and not to every traveller.
-The UAE airport drug screening can include a luggage scan, a swab of belongings, a question-and-answer session about the trip, and in a narrower set of cases a urine sample at a designated medical room.
+In short: a Dubai airport drug test is a second check run by UAE customs and Dubai Police in the international arrivals area.
+It is used on a selected group of passengers, not on every traveller.
+The UAE airport drug screening can include a luggage scan, a swab of your belongings, and a short set of questions about your trip.
+In a smaller number of cases, it can include a urine sample.
+The sample is taken in a set-aside medical room.

-Federal Customs Authority guidance and operational reporting describe four trigger categories: random selection from the arriving flight, a positive indication from a detection dog, behavioural indicators noticed by the screening officer, and origin-country or itinerary flags assigned at booking.
-A passenger who clears primary customs without questioning has by definition not been selected.
+The Federal Customs Authority and on-the-ground reporting describe four trigger types.
+They are: random selection from the arriving flight, a clear signal from a sniffer dog, behaviour signs the officer notices, and origin-country or itinerary flags (route markers) set when you book.
+If you clear primary customs with no questions, you have not been selected.

-If you carry prescription medication that falls under controlled-substance schedules in the UAE, declare it at primary customs with the corresponding permit.
-The UAE Ministry of Health and Prevention operates a permit system for controlled medications that arrivals can apply for ahead of the flight; the UAE government services portal lists the entry-procedure resources.
+Do you carry prescription medicine that counts as a controlled substance (a tightly regulated drug) in the UAE?
+Then declare it at primary customs with the matching permit.
+The UAE Ministry of Health and Prevention runs a permit system for controlled medicines.
+Arrivals can apply for it before the flight.
+The UAE government services portal lists the entry-step resources.

 What most travellers experience: primary clearance and the customs declaration

-Primary clearance at DXB and DWC is the queue every passenger passes through after collecting baggage.
-An officer scans the passport, looks at the declaration form, runs the luggage through the x-ray if the random-selection lane activates, and waves the traveller through.
-For the large majority of arrivals this is the only customs interaction.
+Here is what most people go through.
+Primary clearance at DXB and DWC is the queue every passenger walks through after picking up bags.
+An officer scans the passport.
+The officer looks at the declaration form.
+If the random-selection lane switches on, the officer runs your luggage through the x-ray.
+Then the officer waves you through.
+For most arrivals, this is the only customs contact.

-The customs declaration form covers cash above the AED 60.000 threshold, restricted items (certain medications, plant material, items of cultural value), and goods above the personal-allowance limit.
-Declaring controlled medication here is the protective step: if a prescription opioid or amphetamine-class medication shows up later on a swab or a wider UAE airport drug screening, the declaration removes the most serious legal risk.
+The customs declaration form covers a few things.
+It covers cash above the AED 60.000 threshold.
+It covers restricted items (certain medicines, plant material, items of cultural value).
+And it covers goods above the personal-allowance limit.
+Declaring controlled medicine here is the step that protects you.
+Say a prescription opioid or amphetamine-class medicine shows up later on a swab, or in a wider UAE airport drug screening.
+The earlier declaration removes the most serious legal risk.
 DACH travellers planning a typical trip can read our context piece on arrival routines for a Dubai holiday from Germany.

 What triggers a secondary inspection at the Dubai airport drug test station